bloiseleo/ObsidianBackup/Linguagens/Javascript/JavaScript.md

 connect();
 ```

+# TypeScript
+TypeScript is a superset of Javascript that adds new features on top of javascript.
+The main new feature is a type system that provides safer development and better development experience.
 ## Node JS Flags
 - `--env-file`: This flag accepts a path to a `.env` file.
 This file will be dumped inside the `process.env` object and it would be available to your application.